sketchplugins/plugin-directory/README.md

 - [Circular Text](https://github.com/roohit1234/Circular-Text-Sketch-Plugin), by Rohit Chautmol: It helps to create circular text effect.
 - [CodeWave](https://github.com/netease-lcap/sketch-plugin), by liuyiqi: 导出 Sketch 设计稿中的任意部分到 CodeWave
 - [Codia Ai Design: Screenshot to Editable Sketch Design](https://codia.ai/image-to-sketch), by Codia.AI: Transform screenshots into editable Sketch UI designs effortlessly.
 Simply upload a snapshot of an app or website, and let our tool do the rest.
 Then, begin our design journey.
+- [Color Magic](https://github.com/freddiewrites/color-magic), by Freddie Harrison: Import color variables from CSS or JSON files into your Sketch document as Color Variables (Swatches)
 - [CreatoCode](https://github.com/CreatoCode/CreatoCodeSketchPlugin), by flashgeek: Easily convert design drafts into code, streamline the development process, and seamlessly connect your creativity with reality.
 - [Crowdin for Sketch](https://github.com/crowdin/sketch-crowdin), by Crowdin: Localize the UI before programming starts.
 Translate and preview any design with ease
 - [Dockpreview](https://github.com/fnky/sketch-dockpreview), by Christian Petersen: A Sketch plugin that lets you preview your current artboard in the Dock.